-- Are clear that your personal political views and activities are not viewed as those of the Company. - Do not use Equifax resources or facilities to support your personal political activities. - Inform and coordinate with the Legal Department prior to interacting with or discussing policy matters of interest to the Company with government officials or regulators.
+- Ensure that your personal political views and activities are not viewed as those of the Company. - Do not use Equifax resources or facilities to support your personal political activities.

-Lobbying

-Interactions with government officials or regulators that could be seen as lobbying must be discussed in advance and coordinated with the Legal Department.

-Pressure

-Never apply direct or indirect pressure on another employee, customer or business partner to contribute to, support, or oppose any political candidate or party.
+- Lobbying Interactions with government officials or regulators that could be seen as lobbying must be discussed in advance and coordinated with the Legal Department. - Pressure Never apply direct or indirect pressure on another employee, customer or business partner to contribute to, support, or oppose any political candidate or party.